WhatDanDoes/silid/docs/api-endpoints/README.md

 ## Sudo Role

 A sudo agent has certain elevated privileges, though this is not an _all powerful_ role.
 Sudo control will likely expand as expectations of the Identity API evolve.
-What follows is a summary of the requests a sudo agent is allowed to perform on behalf on non-privileged agents.
+What follows is a summary of the requests a sudo agent is allowed to perform on behalf of non-privileged agents.

 ### General